Amédée Lake (Baie-Comeau)

 The lake Amédée is a freshwater body of the watershed of the Amédée River, in the territory of the town of Baie-Comeau, in the Manicouagan Regional County Municipality, on the Côte-Nord, in the province of Quebec, in Canada.

 The area around Lake Amédée is served by a few forest roads.
 The eastern part of the Amédée river valley is indirectly served by the Trans-Quebec-Labrador highway (route 389).

 Forestry is the main economic activity around the lake.

-The surface of Lake Amédée is usually frozen from the beginning of December to the end of March; however, traffic on the ice is generally safe from mid-December to mid-March.
+The surface of Lake Amédée is usually frozen from the beginning of December to the end of March; traffic on the ice is generally safe from mid-December to mid-March.

 Geography

 Lac Amédée is located in the northwestern part of the territory of the town of Baie-Comeau.
 This lake in the western part of thae township of Laflèche is the main body of water on the slope of the river of the same name.
 Lac Amédée has a length of 2.6 km, a maximum width of 1.1 km and an altitude of 81 m.

 From the mouth of Lake Amédée, the current descends on 10.1 km generally towards the south-east following the course of the Amédée River, in particular by crossing the urban territory of Baie-Comeau, to flow onto the north shore of the Manicouagan estuary.